graves/awful_rustdocs/README.md

 ```shell
 awful_rustdoc --limit 1
 ```
-You should see `target/llm_rustdocs/docs.jso`n produced.
+You should see `target/llm_rustdocs/docs.json` produced.
 This confirms the harvesting pipeline and template loads are working.
-Nothing is written to your source files unless you add --write.
+Nothing is written to your source files unless you add `--write`.

-If you hit any bumps, ping me with the error output and the snippet—you’ve already got a solid pipeline, so it’s typically a small path/filename or template mismatch.
+_If you hit any bumps, ping me with the error output and the snippet—you’ve already got a solid pipeline, so it’s typically a problem with the templates or config._

 ## Command-line usage